Idealistmatthew/idealistmatthew.github.io/_posts/2021-07-12-Oxbridge-Blueprints-Roadmap-to-an-Oxbridge-Offer.md

 ### Railroad Switch One: Overseas Interview or Interview in the UK :gb:

-There are pros and cons for both options if you are in international student.
+There are pros and cons for both options if you are an international student.
 Having two interviews allows you an opportunity to **make up** for any **blunders** you make in any one of them, just as the saying goes, "Don't put all of your eggs in one basket".
 On non-pandemic years, you are able to **visit the campus** and experience what its like to live there.

 However for the overseas interview, you will usually get a very **seasoned interviewer**.
 Their prompting will be slightly more instructive and they will be slightly more experienced in assessing your suitability to being in Cambridge.